It’s Not About List Segmentation or Buyer Personas: It’s About Common Needs

 (What we’ve been brainwashed by our image-focused, youth-obsessed western society to believe, in other words.)

-And these needs themselves can really be transferred across anyone who joins a gym, regardless of their age, socioeconomic status, location, or income.
+And these needs themselves can really be applied to anyone who joins a gym, regardless of their age, socioeconomic status, location, or income.

 Look at your prospects’—and customers’—needs.